 Doesn’t Prioritize You

 Feeling special and appreciated are at the top of advantages in being in a romantic relationship.
-If your partner is putting other needs before your own, that can be a red flag.
-Let your partner know when and where you’re feeling less important and work towards finding more ways to integrate with each other.
+But if your partner puts other needs before yours, this specific deal breaker can be a red flag.
+Let your partner know when and where you’re feeling less important, and work towards finding more ways to integrate with each other.
 If you’re unable to find a way in, you might need to make your way out of the relationship.

-Your time is valuable and it shouldn’t be spent constantly arguing with your partner, especially if they fight dirty.
-When you experience consistent rigidity and an inability to break through with your partner, you won’t be able to feel connection and the space to bring yourself into the relationship.
+Your time is valuable and shouldn’t be spent constantly arguing with your partner, especially if they fight dirty.
+When you experience consistent rigidity and an inability to break through to your partner, you won’t be able to feel a connection and the space to bring yourself into the relationship.

-Comfortability is one of the top aspects that people look for when searching for a potential partner.
-You must be able to feel at ease around your person so that you are able to be your best and most authentic self.
+Being comfortable is one of the top aspects people look for when searching for a potential partner.
+You must be able to feel at ease around your person so that you can be your best and most authentic self.
 Other potential outcomes that can result from uncomfortableness around your significant other can include being in a bad mood, having bad sex, and experiencing rigidity physically, mentally, and emotionally.

 Cleanliness